mohamedsaiedd/3D-VID/README.md

 ```

 <ul>
-   <li> you can also add some text above the video to make it in z depth by adding video-title to your video-media scope </li>
+   <li> You can also add some text above the video to make it in z depth by adding video-title to your video-media scope </li>
   </ul>

 ```html